Battle of Liaoluo Bay: Chinese counterattack

 The Dutch East India Company's fleet consisted of the warships Broeckerhaven, Slooterdijck, Wieringen, Perdam, Zeeburg, Koudekerke, Zalm and Bleiswijk.
 The Dutch had anchored at Liaoluo Bay off Kinmen Island with these eight vessels and fifty junks belonging to their Chinese pirate allies flying the VOC flag.
 Zheng, on the other hand, had around 150 junks consisting of imperial ships, merchant ships, and his own personal vessels.
 Fifty of these were large junks.

-The decisive encounter occurred on October 22 when Zheng's fleet engaged the Dutch warships and fifty junks from Chinese pirate allies.
+The decisive encounter occurred in October when Zheng's fleet engaged the Dutch warships and fifty junks from Chinese pirate allies.
 The Dutch and pirate forces were lured into Liaoluo Bay and encircled by the Ming fleet, causing the pirates to attempt to flee in a panic.
 Zheng ordered his fleet to ignore the pirates and focus on attacking the Dutch fleet.
 Knowing that the Chinese ships could not match the Dutch ships in a gun battle, Zheng Zhilong instead used fireships.
-In order to fool the Dutch to expect otherwise, Zheng chose to use large warjunks as the fireships, decking them with cannon and soldiers (who were equipped with bamboo tubes and were to jump overboard just before crashing the ship into the enemy fleet).
+In order to fool the Dutch to expect otherwise, Zheng chose to use large warjunks as the fireships, decking them with cannons and soldiers (who were equipped with bamboo tubes and were to jump overboard just before crashing the ship into the enemy fleet).
 The Dutch did not expect the large warjunks to come straight at them and did not even have time to raise their anchors.
 The Dutch captains panicked and tried to saw through the anchor cords but it was too late.
 Ming fireships set fire to the Broeckerhaven.
 Slooterdijck was hooked on by four junks.
 After repulsing two boarding attempts, the Dutch warship was defeated and captured.
 Some sources state that Wieringen was sunk by cannon from Ming warships, but in fact she survived and foundered in 1636 off Malacca.
 Hans Putmans fled with the Perdam, Zeeburg, Wieringen and Bleiswijk to Taioan.
 His pirate allies, most of which had fled at the beginning of the battle, were then defeated in turn.
 The Koudekerke was surrounded, boarded, and sunk; the Zalm was sent to her relief but got surrounded also.
 They were both initially assumed lost by Putmans but later it was discovered that the Zalm had been able to withdraw to Cochinchina.
 Dutch vessels were able to outsail the pursuing Chinese ships by sailing close to the wind, since European rigging at the time were more complex than Chinese ones and performed better in that situation.